nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Explanation of notation

 - User-supplied input parameters are indicated by fully capitalised field names.
-For instance, in `del /m MODULE_CODE`, you would replace `MODULE_CODE` with the module code of the module you wish to delete (e.g. `del /m CS2113T`).
+For instance, in `del mod MODULE_CODE`, you would replace `MODULE_CODE` with the module code of the module you wish to delete (e.g. `del mod CS2113T`).
 - When multiple parameters are indicated within round brackets and separated with `|`, exactly one parameter must be chosen.
 For example, `mark (c | u)` means either one of `mark c` or `mark u`.
 - Parameters indicated within square brackets, such as `[-m "MODULE_DESCRIPTION"]`, are optional.
 The part of the command enclosed within these brackets may be omitted if you wish.
 > 📔 <span style="color:#00bb00">**NOTE:**</span>